HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/run_logs.md

     Use to turn on all command trace loggers.

--   **Trace String**
+-   **Trace string**

     ```
     com.ibm.wps.commands.*=all
     ```

-## Layout Model
+## Layout model

 -   **When to use**

-    Enable these messages if you want to get more information on how pages are constructed, need to verify page lists that are displayed on HCL Portal for correctness, or need to isolate an error in the HCL Portal aggregation component.
+    Enable these messages if you want to get more information on how pages are constructed, if you need to verify page lists that are displayed on HCL WebEngine for correctness, or if you must isolate an error in the HCL WebEngine aggregation component.

--   **Trace String**
+-   **Trace string**

     ```
     com.ibm.wps.model.*=all: